 Lecture or key note?
 Mail my agent Lolies van Grunsven: email@example.com

 I’m a freelance writer and copywriter.
-I published two books and a bookapp, launched a podcast show called Digitalisme, co-introduced the Faraday Cage Block against smartphone addiction and, with Less Agency, started the initiative 2BelMinutenStilte, getting 400,000 people to switch off their phones during National Commemoration.
+I published two books and a bookapp, launched a podcast show called Digitalisme, co-introduced the Faraday Cage Block against smartphone addiction and started the initiative 2BelMinutenStilte, getting 400,000 people to switch off their phones during National Commemoration.

-If you like what I write, consider making a small donation in Bitcoin: 1GL5Z5ZK1bLWF7pnjjmYh9fhkJzcdKX8jf
+If you like what I write, consider making a small bitcoin donation to: 1GL5Z5ZK1bLWF7pnjjmYh9fhkJzcdKX8jf